CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

    :align: right

 While playing with the value of the z-angle, you will notice, however, that the model is revolving around the wrong location in space.
-That's because the `Rotate` tool always uses the object's coordinate origin and not its center of mass as pivot point.
+That's because the `Rotate` tool always uses the object's coordinate origin and not its center of mass as the pivot point.
 The simulation box in this example happens to be positioned such that its corner is at :math:`(0,0,0)`, the origin of the simulation coordinate system (you can inspect the cell info :ref:`here <scene_objects.simulation_cell>`).
 Thus, in order to change the effective center of rotation, we'll first have to translate the model to center it on the coordinate system origin.